Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Linux Vulnerabilities.md

 - The passwd file provides information about the hashing algorithm used and the password hash.
 This information helps determine the type and strength of the hashing algorithm.
 - The type of hashing algorithm can be determined by looking at the number after the username encapsulated by the dollar symbol (`$`).

 ![[Pasted image 20230706232136.png]]
+5 and 6 are harder to crack

+-- demo --
+-